aayushagrawal135/circleci-eval/README.md

-Test if builds has scm info enriched in them
+Test if builds has scm info enriched in them, really!